Guide to Micro-Entrepreneur Business in France

 You are proposing to start a small business as a part-time supplementary activity to support their pension.

-If you were concerned about having to pay even a minimal level of social charges before you have started generating income.
+You are concerned about having to pay even a minimal level of social insurance charges before you have started generating income.

-If you have substantial business costs (including capital investment) then you would be better off not electing for micro-entrepreneur status at all, but instead to opt to be taxed under the regime réel.
+Conversely, if you have substantial business costs and/or major capital investment, then you would be better off opting to be taxed under the regime réel.

-The French accountancy professional body, the Conseil supérieur de l’Ordre des experts-comptables (CSOEC) offer a free on-line calculator for assessing your best option, including your choice of taxation as a micro-entrepreneur, although it is not suitable for landlords of furnished accommodation.
+The French accountancy professional body, the Conseil supérieur de l’Ordre des experts-comptables (CSOEC) offer a free on-line calculator for assessing your best option, although it is not suitable for landlords of furnished accommodation.
 You also need to be a little bit cautious about the results if you are not familiar with the French tax and social security system, and we cannot guarantee just how up-to-date with rates etc is the tool.

 You can find the calculator at Micro-Entrepreneur or Regime Réel?